-Landfill gas (or LFG) is an asset as well as a serious threat.
+Landfill gas is an asset as well as a serious threat.
 If we extract it right on time and preserve it then it will act as a valuable asset and if we leave as it is then it will be a serious threat as it can explode at any time.
-Landfill gas is produced under the surface of earth by chemical and biological reactions.
+Landfill gas is produced under the surface of earth by chemical and biological degradation of wastes.
 The waste material is usually dug deep into the earth surface so that it may not cause any health issues.
 These waste products contain viruses, bacteria and other microorganisms, which start decomposing the material causing the production of landfill gas.

-Landfill Gas Production
+Production of Landfill Gas

 This gas when does not get any way out then it start creating pressure within the surface of earth.
 Excessive pressure leads to sudden explosion that can cause serious harms to people living in the surrounding areas.
 Due to the constant production of landfill gas, the increase in pressure within the landfill (together with differential diffusion) causes the gas’s release into the atmosphere.
 Such emissions lead to important environmental, hygiene and security problems in the landfill.